Michael-Duffy-Software/Java-NGram-Text-Document-Generator/README.md

 ### **What Is An N-Gram**

 An N-Gram is a a sequency of characters of size n taken from a text document.
-An example of size 3 n-grams taken from the sentance "This is a sentance" would be "thi, his, isi, sis, isa" etc.
+An example of size 3 n-grams taken from the sentance "This is a sentence" would be "thi, his, isi, sis, isa" etc.

 ### **Project Details**